-Research and Design I, II
+Research and Design I & II

 For Doctoral Project and Dissertation Candidates

-Once Research I is approved, you advance to Research II.
+Once Research I is approved, you may advance to Research II.

 Step 4.
 Research II results in a more complete annotated, integrated, outline and bibliography.
 It typically comprises eight to eighteen double-spaced pages.
 This longer and more detailed document provide you the platform for a greater opportunity to complete a quality dissertation or doctoral project.
 This advanced outline and bibliography typically represent more than half of the total effort.
-In reality, the dissertation or doctoral project is not primarily a writing endeavor, but rather one of research and structure and of expanding the initial outline.
+In reality, the dissertation or doctoral project is not primarily a writing endeavour, but rather one of research and structure and of expanding the initial outline.